 “Recently, I met with the World Society for the Protection of Animals and discussed the report with them.
 It is clear that there is no humane method of whale killing and I believe I speak for most Australians when I say that it is unacceptable to allow large and intelligent marine mammals to die protracted and painful deaths, merely to be sold as meat on the commercial marketplace,” Dr Kemp said.

-“Almost 25 years ago — on 4 April 1979 — the Coalition Government decided to ban whaling in Australian waters and to pursue an end to commercial whaling throughout the world, citing concerns about the cruelty of the hunt.
+“Almost 25 years ago — on 4 April 1979 — the Federal Government decided to ban whaling in Australian waters and to pursue an end to commercial whaling throughout the world, citing concerns about the cruelty of the hunt.

 “As we approach the anniversary of this historic decision, our commitment to protect whales is unwavering.
-At home, the Howard Government designated the Australian Whale Sanctuary, protecting whales and dolphins in 10.8 million square kilometres of ocean.
+At home, the Government designated the Australian Whale Sanctuary, protecting whales and dolphins in 10.8 million square kilometres of ocean.
 Internationally, Australia is a key supporter of the moratorium on commercial whaling and whale sanctuaries.”